ushahidi/Ushahidi_Web/README.markdown

 Installation
 ------------
-* Download and extract Ushahidi
+* Download and extract Ushahidi:
     You can obtain the official release of the software from [http://download.ushahidi.com] Alternatively, you can obtain the release running the latest version of the from [Github, https://github.com/ushahidi/Ushahidi_Web/archives/master] - the files are available in .zip and .tar.gz